mchen6/countinghouse/README.md

     response: 200 OK

 ##### Connect to device:
 Connect to a single device.
-Optionally if a device requires auth (userAuth flag set to true in device description), user / pass pair needs to be contained in the request body in JSON format.
+If a device requires auth (userAuth flag set to true in device description), username / password pair needs to be contained in the request body in JSON format.
 And in this case, a JWT token would be returned in the response body indexed by ```device_access_token```.
 Client would need to provide this token in request body for subsequent device access.
+In another case, if OAuth authorization needs to be applied to the device object, userAuth flag would be set to true in device description and this API must be called by client to start the OAuth authorization flow.

+This API call is optional if a device does not require auth (userAuth flag not set in device description).
+However underlying IoT protocol module may rely on this call to start the service discovery process.

     POST http://server_host_name:3049/device-control/<deviceID>/connect
     (optional) request body: